prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

     ![Text Description automatically generated with low
     confidence](../images1/dp-500-lab7-2.png)

-    *In the next exercise, you will use Tabular Editor to create calculation groups.*
+    >**Note**: In the next exercise, you will use Tabular Editor to create calculation groups.

 ### Review the data model